What You Need to Know

 Startup Files

-~/.cjprofile– Executed for login shells before interactive setup.~/.cjshrc– Interactive configuration (aliases, themes, hooks, etc.).~/.cjsh_logout– Optional cleanup script sourced on exit.
+~/.cjprofile– Executed for login shells before interactive setup.~/.cjshrc– Interactive configuration (aliases, prompt definitions, hooks, etc.).~/.cjsh_logout– Optional cleanup script sourced on exit.

 Persisting Startup Flags